-Simon has specialised in the lower limb orthotic management of neuromuscular diseases and his research interests have covered the use of outcome measures in prosthetics and orthotics, orthotic management of cerebral palsy and use of Knee Ankle Foot Orthoses in neuromuscular diseases.
+Simon has specialised in the lower limb orthotic management of neuromuscular diseases and his research interests have covered the use of outcome measures in prosthetics and orthotics, orthotic management of cerebral palsy, the use of Knee Ankle Foot Orthoses in neuromuscular diseases and the orthotic management

 has spanned over 15 years.

 Nicole has been involved in the delivery of Instructional Courses Internationally, lectured undergraduates at La Trobe University, and presented at conferences nationally with regards to paraplegic ambulation and orthotic management of children with Spina

 As a senior clinician her clinical expertise lies in the management of children with cerebral palsy, and also complex lower limb pathologies requiring Knee Ankle Foot Orthoses.
 She also has a focus on Continuing Quality Improvement within the Orthotic and Prosthetic Department.